Central Asian cuisine: Grains

 The main grain crops of Central Asia are millet, rice, wheat and barley.
 Rice and wheat are used to make the staple dishes of flatbread and noodles.
 Wheat flour is used to make traditional flatbread called tandyr nan, dumplings called manti, smaller dumplings called chuchvara and stuffed pastries called samsa.

 Millet is the main ingredient of the beverage boza.
 Similar in flavor to beer, boza is made in Kazakhstan and Kyrgyzstan.

 Rice pilaf is the most iconic Central Asian dish, with Uzbek cuisine offering a multitude of varieties, often mixed with legumes for added protein.

-From Turkic cuisine came the flatbreads yufka and çörek, katmer pastry and a noodle dish called tutmaç.
-Beliashi are open-faced pies, cooked in a skillet, from Kazakh cuisine.
+From Turkic cuisine came the flatbreads yufka and çörek, qatlama pastry and a noodle dish called tutmaç.
+Beliashi are open-faced pies cooked in a skillet.

 Vegetables

 The most common vegetables are turnips, tomatoes, radishes, onions, peas, red peppers and cucumbers.
 Turp is the local name for a large green radish that is usually eaten fresh as a side dish or salad.
 "Yellow carrot" (sabzi turisida) is actually a type of parsnip that is used in pilaf dishes.
 Squash are a common ingredient for stews, soups, dumplings, and samsa.

 Both written history and molecular genetic studies indicate that the domestic carrot has a single origin in Central Asia.
 Its wild ancestors probably originated in Persia (regions of which are now Iran and Afghanistan).